KaziMansha/codepath-twitter/README.md

 Here's a walkthrough of implemented user stories:

-As the gif doesn't work, here is an imgur link with the gif there: https://imgur.com/a/oPETSIo.
+As the gif doesn't work, here is an imgur link with the gif there: https://imgur.com/a/RulZnd9 .
+For some reason the title showed up with the retweet button even though I didn't put any title there at all (The title that showed up was "Button").
+I tried to fix this by changing it to a random letter and making the text color to white but that doesnt work either.